Can You Freeze Onions?

 Explanation

 Freezing is an excellent way to preserve onions, especially when you have a surplus or want to reduce prep time during cooking.
-Raw onions freeze well and retain their flavor for use in soups, stews, stir-fries, and sautéed dishes.
+Raw onions freeze well and retain their flavor for use in frozen soups, stews, stir-fries, and sautéed dishes.

 To freeze raw onions, peel and chop to your preferred size, spread on a baking sheet to flash freeze for 1-2 hours, then transfer to freezer bags.
 This prevents them from clumping into a solid mass.